vever001/composer-installers-dir/README.md

         "vendor-dir": "dist/vendor"
       }
     ```
-  - Build the project with `--no-dev`
+  - Build the project to the `dist` folder with `--no-dev`
-  - And finally remove the changes to the composer.json
+  - Revert the changes to the composer.json
+  - Copy the `composer.json to the `dist` folder
+  - Move to the `dist` folder
+  - Update the autoloader (with `--optimize`) to resolve paths